SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - In 2023, after juniors had shown up, the seniors would still take quite some time to choose a suitable motion for juniors.

 The obvious solutions to this are:
-1. Do whatever it takes to show up as early as possible, or have someone there to get things going.
+1. Do whatever it takes to show up as early as possible or have someone there to get things going.
 2. **Start prep time even when you have only 2 or 3 people, even if you expect more people to come.
 This is okay because**
  + You can't always rely on the people who voted to arrive, and this would result in waiting unnecessarily for nobody.
 + Having extra prep time isn't much of a harm, at least people don't feel like they're sitting idle, they're doing all they can to come up with a case.